scifiss/CarND-Vehicle-Detection/writeup_Rebecca.md

 I trained a linear SVM using C=0.1,1, and 10,with all channels from HOG features.
 It turns out all Cs produces a same accuracy (0.989302).
 The code is between line 24 and 40 in 'classifierTraiig.py'.
 I also tried `rbf` as the kernel, which gives a higher accuracy (0.991).

-###Sliding Window Search
+### S liding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
+#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 The searching window should move in the image, changing both positions and sizes in the area where a car could appear (y<=656 and y>=400).